3. EE 0 - Single Site Run

 Also notice that this technique allows us to interact with the command line

-script directly from a Python interperter.
+interface of the input.py script directly from a Python interpreter.

 Neat!